 - Checking at each visit to make sure that routine immunizations are up-to-date (see below).

-- Immunizing against seasonal influenza every year when the vaccine becomes available, and immunizing against any outbreak influenza strain, should a special vaccine be available.
+- Immunizing against seasonal influenza every year when the vaccine becomes available.

-In addition, all medications for chronic conditions should be carried in extra quantities, as they may not be available at some locations, and even if available and less costly, may be counterfeit (see Chapter 2, Perspectives: Counterfeit Drugs).
+In addition, all medications for chronic conditions should be carried in extra quantities, as they may not be available at some locations, and even if available and less costly, may be counterfeit or be of poor quality (see Chapter 2, Perspectives: Pharmaceutical Quality & Counterfeit Drugs).
 The business of manufacturing counterfeit medications in developing countries is huge and growing; it is impossible to tell from the packaging or pills if they are counterfeit.
 Some counterfeit drugs contain little or no active ingredient, and others contain toxic contaminants.

-- Measles—A person born in the United States before 1957 is assumed to be immune to measles.
-If born after, it is important to have documentation of having had the disease or having had 2 vaccine doses against measles.
+• Measles—A person born in the United States before 1957 is assumed to be immune to measles.
+People born after 1957 should have documentation of having had the disease or having had 2 vaccine doses against measles.
 Measles vaccine is typically given as MMR (measles-mumps-rubella).

-- Hepatitis B—Administered to all children and adolescents in the United States, it is advisable for frequent travelers because of unpredictability of exposure.
+• Hepatitis B—Administered to all children and adolescents in the United States, it is advisable for frequent travelers because of the unpredictability of exposure.

 Special Vaccinations for Travel

-Flight crew members should be educated about the risk of malaria at their destinations and have an individual risk assessment for preventive measures.
+Flight crew members should have easy access to educational materials and chemoprophylaxis and, if desired, should be able to have an individual risk assessment for preventive measures.
 For destinations where the prevalence of malaria is high (countries in West Africa, for example), crew members should take prophylaxis for layovers.
-For other destinations where crews are thought to be at low risk based on local intensity of transmission, accommodations, and personal behaviors, they may be advised to use insect repellents and no chemoprophylaxis.
+For other destinations where crews are thought to be at low risk based on local intensity of transmission, accommodations, and personal behaviors, they may be advised to use insect repellents and take no chemoprophylaxis.
 Flight crews should always: